orchidsoftware/blade-icons/readme.md

 <a href="https://packagist.org/packages/orchid/blade-icons"><img alt="Packagist Version" src="https://img.shields.io/packagist/v/orchid/blade-icons.svg"></a>

-## Introduction

-This is a package for the Laravel framework that allows you to use the Blade component to insert inline SVG images.
+This package for the Laravel framework allows you to use Blade components to insert inline SVG images.

 ## Installation

-Run this at the command line:
+To install this package, run the following command in your command line:

 ```php
 $ composer require orchid/blade-icons
 ```
-This will update `composer.json` and install the package into the `vendor/` directory.

-## Base Usage
+## Basic Usage

-Register a directory with your files in the service provider:
+To register a directory with your files in the service provider, use the following code:

 ```php
 namespace App\Providers;